 Luxury Lodge Accommodations

 Parking is right in front and free.
-There is a restaurant and a beautiful outdoor pool for cooling off after exploring the peninsula.
-My room was spacious, beautifully decorated in a traditional lodge style and, with room-wide windows, overlooked the beautiful Peninsula Golf Club’s tree-lined golf course.
+There are a restaurant and a beautiful outdoor pool for cooling off after exploring the peninsula.
+My room was spacious, beautifully decorated in a traditional lodge style, and, with room-wide windows, overlooked the beautiful Peninsula Golf Club’s tree-lined golf course.

 Hikers and touring families checked in and out and people gathered in the comfortable lobby, but in my room, things were very quiet.
 I could retreat to my room after a busy day and just sink into the comfortable armchairs and watch the shadows of the trees lengthening on the hilly green golf course.

 Wandering Port Angeles